The Illmoor Chronicles

-The Illmoor Chronicles is a series of fantasy books for children written by English author David Lee Stone.
-The books are all set in the world of Illmoor, a fictional continent.
+The Illmoor Chronicles is a series of books for children written by English author David Lee Stone.
+The fantasy books are all set in the world of Illmoor, a fictional continent.

-The series consists of six books: The Ratastrophe Catastrophe, The Yowler Fowl-Up (2004), The Shadewell Shenanigans (2005), The Dwellings Debacle (2006), The Vanquish Vendetta (2006), and The Coldstone Conflict (2007).
+The series consists of six books: The Ratastrophe Catastrophe, The Yowler Foul-Up (2004), The Shadewell Shenanigans (2005), The Dwellings Debacle (2006), The Vanquish Vendetta (2006), and the series finale, The Coldstone Conflict (2007).